jarrodhammond/jarrodhammond/README.md

 ### Hi there, I'm Jarrod Hammond.
-I'm a uni graduate with a passion for front-end web development. 👋
+I'm a uni graduate and front-end web developer. 👋

 <!--
 **jarrodhammond/jarrodhammond** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.